Published in Contact Lens

 Finding Lens Selection Strategy for New Contact Lens Wearers

-What kind of patient comes to mind when you think of a neophyte or new contact lens wearer?
-It’s easy to assume that most new contact lens wearers are pre-teens or teenagers ready to ditch their glasses, but in reality, a new wearer could be of any age or refractive error type.
-With so many options available, how can you effectively choose a lens for someone who has never used contact lenses before?
+What kind of patient comes to your mind when you think of a neophyte or new contact lens wearer?
+It’s easy to assume that most new contact lens wearers are pre-teens or teenagers who are ready to ditch their glasses, but in reality, a new wearer could be of any age or refractive error type.

 Choose a daily disposable modality

-In today’s market, daily options are available for most refractive error types (sphere power, astigmatism, multifocals, etc.).
-Most manufacturers have product portfolios that include a premium daily and a more economical, entry-level option.
-For patients with a refractive error in 'normal' ranges, there are typically multiple daily disposable options that could address their visual needs.
+In today’s market, there are daily options available for most refractive error types (sphere power, astigmatism, multifocals, etc.), and most manufacturers have product portfolios that include a premium daily, and a more economical, entry-level option.

 Address all refractive needs